infinity-set/linux_package_updater/README.md

 ## About

 The Package Update Script is designed to simplify the process of updating packages on various Linux distributions, including CentOS, Red Hat, Debian, and Ubuntu.
-It detects the distribution type from the ***/etc/os-release*** file and performs the necessary updates using ***yum*** or ***apt-get*** package managers.
+It detects the distribution type from the ***'/etc/os-release'*** file and performs the necessary updates using ***'yum'*** or ***'apt-get'*** package managers.

 Please note that the script is limited to the following supported distributions: